 One of the world’s biggest musicals, Wicked has been running at the Apollo Victoria Theatre since 2006 and will soon celebrate its 15th birthday with tickets on sale now.

 The magical tale reveals the ‘true untold story’ behind the Wizard Of Oz and just what happened before Dorothy dropped in.
 Featuring some of musical theatre’s most iconic songs, such as Defying Gravity, Wicked will send your spirits soaring to heights you’ll never forget.

-Currently the ninth longest running show in West End history, Wicked is playing at the Apollo Victoria Theatre and is now booking through to 28 November 2020.
+Currently the ninth longest running show in West End history, Wicked is playing at the Apollo Victoria Theatre and will be booking through to May 2022.

-The current Wicked London cast is led by Nikki Bentley as Elphaba and Helen Woolf as Glinda.
+Prior to lockdown, the Wicked London cast was led by Laura Pick as Elphaba and Helen Woolf as Glinda.

-They’re joined by Alistair Brammer as Fiyero, Kim Ismay as Madame Morrible, Nicholas McLean as Boq Andy Hockley as The Wonderful Wizard of Oz, Simeon Truby as Doctor Dillamond, and Carina Gillespie playing Nessarose (Natasha Ferguson will be maternity cover for Nessarose.)
+They’re joined by Alistair Brammer as Fiyero, Kim Ismay as Madame Morrible, Nicholas McLean as Boq, Andy Hockley as The Wonderful Wizard of Oz, Simeon Truby as Doctor Dillamond, and Carina Gillespie playing Nessarose.